simonmichael/hledger/doc/SPEC-lots.md

 This signifies that their postings always involve a cost basis and lots, so these should be inferred if not written explicitly.

-(In future, we will also recognise some common commodity symbols as lotful, even without the lots tag.)
+(In future, we may also recognise some common commodity symbols as lotful, even without the lots tag.)

 ## Inferring cost basis from transacted cost